Ullaakut/RTSPAllTheThings/README.md

 </p>

 **A multipurpose RTSP media server that can simulate RTSP cameras, broadcast RTSP streams, webcams and even create test videos or serve video files.**

+## :warning:  :warning: This repository is deprecated, please use [rtsp-simple-server](https://github.com/aler9/rtsp-simple-server) instead. :warning:  :warning:

+See [this issue](https://github.com/Ullaakut/RTSPAllTheThings/issues/79) for explanations on why this repository was archived and is no longer maintained.

 ## Dependencies